Skip to Main Content

 Location Knowledge

-We understand Parks Canada filming requirements and Heritage Conservation protocols for sites like Old Quebec City and the Rideau Canal.
+We know Parks Canada filming needs and Heritage Conservation protocols for sites like Old Quebec City and the Rideau Canal.

 03.